-- The protective laminate coating may still be on the LCD.
-Verify that the coating on the LCD is removed before beginning any calibration process.
-The protective cover makes calibration difficult because the device cannot calibrate on specific crosshairs when the sheet is pressing on the whole LCD. - The previous calibration may be off.
-Reset the device calibration, as explained in the Calibrate Page section on page 78.
+Verify that the protective laminate coating on the LCD is removed before beginning any calibration process.
+The protective cover makes calibration difficult because the device cannot calibrate on specific crosshairs when the sheet is pressing on the whole LCD.

 Battery Will Not Hold Or Take A Charge